aliyun/aliyun-maxcompute-data-collectors/flume-plugin/README.md

-# Odps Sink Plugin for Apache Flume
+# DataHub Sink Plugin for Apache Flume

-The Odps sink streams events data into a datahub topic.
+The DataHub sink streams events data into a DataHub topic.
 It has the following features:

-- Map structured data to corresponding columns in the datahub topic.
+- Map structured data to corresponding columns in the DataHub topic.
-- Currently only support delimited text data.
+- Currently only support delimited/json/regex text data.
 - Highly customizable.
 - Compatible with all the features of Flume, such as fan-in and fan-out flows, contextual routing and backup routes (fail-over) for failed hops.